bthcode/PyGlobe/README.md

 Installation
 ------------

-- NOTE: This has been tested with python 3.13.9
+- NOTE: This has been tested with python 3.13 on Mac OS 15.6 and Ubuntu 24.04
 - Optional CONDA setup:

 ```